 Community Engagement Plan

-The Community Engagement Plan provides information about Grimm’s Fuel Company’s plans to improve its facility and its commitment to maintaining open communication with the public about its operations.
+The Community Engagement Plan provides information about the plans for Grimm’s Fuel Company to improve its facility and its commitment to maintaining open communication with the public about its operations.
+It will be updated as necessary.

 Basic Information about Grimm’s Fuel Company

 Founded in 1929, Grimm’s Fuel Company is a family owned composting business in Tualatin, Oregon.
-Grimm’s receives about 60 percent of the greater Portland’s yard waste and turns it into compost, keeping millions of cubic yards of material out of landfills and reducing greenhouse gasses.
+Grimm’s receives about 60 percent of the greater Portland’s yard waste and turns it into compost, keeping millions of cubic yards of material out of landfills, reducing greenhouse gasses and returning carbon to our soils.

 The company accepts yard waste and land clearing debris including sawdust, wood chips and Christmas trees for composting.
 Grimm’s produces and distributes a variety of landscape products such as mulches, various compost-based products as well as barkdust and rock products.
 Additionally, Grimm’s continues to deliver firewood and heating oil to private homes.
 Grimm’s is located at 18850 SW Cipole Road, Tualatin, Oregon.